spacetelescope/romancal/docs/roman/associations/overview.rst

 from the observatory telemetry into a ASDF file.
 At this point, the science exposures enter the calibration pipeline.

-The pipeline consists of the ELPP (Exposure Level Processing Partition) and the HLPP (High Level Processing Partition) pipeline consists of three levels:
+The pipeline consists of the ELP (Exposure Level Processing) and the HLP (High Level Processing) pipeline consists of three levels:
 Level 1, Level 2, and Level 3 processing.
 Level 1 data uncalibrated individual
 exposures consisting of raw pixel information, formatted into the shape of the detectors.
 Level 2 are processed to correct for instrument artifacts and